 Enter family-friendly, comfortable camping options, aka “glamping”.
 All the benefits of the surrounding nature, with none of the set-up and soggy sleeping bags.
 And some of the yurts, pods, and cabins are so unique, the accommodation count as scenery.

 These options are popular in the provincial and national parks, so early reservations are required.
-Online booking opens on January 15 and 16 for national parks, and equally early for other park systems, so start researching now all the ways you can camp in comfort and style.
+Online booking is now open for national parks, and equally early for other park systems, so start researching now all the ways you can camp in comfort and style.

 Cyprus Lake Yurts (Bruce Peninsula)